 - Commitment and availability to perform duties for a 3-year term

-- Commitment to follow IRA Code of Ethics
+- Commitment to follow ILA Code of Ethics

 - Commitment to meet deadlines

-- Excellent writing skills that convey clear, substantive judgments about the program that support the review decision and that offer focused comments to provide institutions the information needed to bring their program into alignment with IRA standards
+- Excellent writing skills that convey clear, substantive judgments about the program that support the review decision and that offer focused comments to provide institutions the information needed to bring their program into alignment with the ILA Standards

 - Expertise in the field of teaching, administration, teacher education, research, and/or program evaluation